kyma-project/btp-manager/docs/contributor/04-10-workflows.md

 This workflow is triggered by PRs on the `main` branch.
 Then it calls the reusable [workflow](/.github/workflows/run-unit-tests-reusable.yaml).

+## Markdown links check workflow

+This [workflow](/.github/workflows/markdown-link-check.yaml) is triggered by PRs on the `main` branch.
+It checks for dead links in the repository.

 ## Reusable workflows

 There are reusable workflows created.
 Anyone with access to a reusable workflow can call it from another workflow.